rathena/rathena/doc/script_commands.md

 	OnAgitEnd3:
 	OnAgitInit3:

-OnAgitStart will run whenever the server shifts into WoE mode, whether it is done with @agitstart GM command or with 'AgitStart' script command.
+`OnAgitStart` will run whenever the server shifts into WoE mode, whether it is done with `@agitstart` GM command or with '`AgitStart`' script command.
 OnAgitEnd will do likewise for the end of WoE.

-OnAgitInit will run when data for all castles and all guilds that hold a castle is received by map-server from the char-server after initial connect.
+`OnAgitInit` will run when data for all castles and all guilds that hold a castle is received by map-server from the char-server after initial connect.

-No RID will be attached while any of the above mentioned labels are triggered, so no character or account-based variables will be accessible, until you attach a RID with 'attachrid' (see below).
+No RID will be attached while any of the above mentioned labels are triggered, so no character or account-based variables will be accessible, until you attach a RID with '`attachrid`' (see below).

 The above also applies to, the last three labels, the only difference is that these labels are used exclusively for WoE SE, and are called independently.